Kidswatter/Kidsybot/FAQ.md

 ### `AttributeError: module 'discord' has no attribute 'opus'`
 The old version of discord.py (which you get by running `pip install discord.py`) doesn't support voice; only the async branch does.
 You need git to install the async branch, which is why we have you install git.

+### Nobody else can use !volume commands
+Volume is disabled for users other than owner by default.
+You can change the bot's volume locally.
+If you want your users to be able to change the bot's volume edit `permissions.ini` and give default role `volume`

+### I edited `permissions.ini` and nobody can use commands!!
+You need to make sure you uncommented the line. remove the `;` in front of any line you are using.
+If you edited `GrantToRoles` or `UserList` be sure you added a role ID or a user ID not their names.

 ### Wtf is this?
 ##### `[s16le @ 0x2c50f80] Application provided invalid, non monotonically increasing dts to muxer in stream 0: 2216 >= 2191`